North-Abyss/AI-Chat-Support/README.md

 Welcome to the official repository for our hackathon project: **AI-Driven Customer Support with Multi-Agents**.
 This project is part of the **Hack the Future: A Gen AI Sprint Powered by Data**, where we leverage AI-powered multi-agent systems to enhance customer service experiences.

 ## 🚀 Project Overview
+It start from the src - Source folder
 Our goal is to build an AI-driven customer support system using multiple agents that can:
 - Handle customer queries efficiently
 - Provide real-time responses using generative AI